Thought Articles

 Whether it is about finding the optimal tax planning or ensuring a smooth compliance of your transactions, Ţuca Zbârcea & Asociaţii Tax is best suited to serve you, due to our team’s strength and experience and our dynamic and flexible approach to the market.
 We are committed to always be the adding value tax adviser, thinking outside the box of traditional audit firms.

-Reproduced with permission from Law Business Research Ltd. This article was first published in The Government Procurement Review, 2nd edition (published in May 2014 – editors Jonathan Davey and James Falle).
+Reproduced with permission from Law Business Research Ltd. This article was first published in The Dispute Resolution Review, 7th edition (published in February 2015 – editor Jonathan Cotton).

 Read More